codatio/codat-docs/docs/bank-feeds/mapping/sage-mapping.md

 ```

-### Sage Redirect
+## Sage Redirect
-When your customer attempts to establish their bankfeed from sage, they will be redirected to your hosted page through a link that is constructed as follows:
+When your customer attempts to establish their bankfeed from Sage, they will be redirected to your hosted page through a link that is constructed as follows:

    ```http
    https://{authorizationRedirectUrl}?authorizationId={authId}&redirectUri={redirectUri}